ai4d-iasc/trixie/README.md

 Please see the [project wiki](https://github.com/ai4d-iasc/trixie/wiki)

 * Trixie Status<br>
-The current status of Trixie is available on the [status page](https://github.com/ai4d-iasc/trixie/wiki/Trixie-Status) - Scheduled downtime May 3
+The current status of Trixie is available on the [status page](https://github.com/ai4d-iasc/trixie/wiki/Trixie-Status) - Bastion host down June 6

 * Issues<br>
 For new requests or problems with the machine, please check out the [issues section](https://github.com/ai4d-iasc/trixie/issues).
 Please check to see if your issue has already been raised before submitting a new one (i.e. join the existing discussion).